Oyvindkg/swiftydb/README.md

 ```

 ### <a name="resultFormat">Result format</a>
-`Result` is used to return the result of a query.
-It will either be a `.Success` wrapping data from the query, or an `.Error` wrapping the error thrown.
+All queries returns the result as a `Result`.
+It will either be a `.Success` wrapping data from the query, or an `.Error` wrapping the thrown error.

 ```Swift
 enum Result<A: Any>: BooleanType {